10 Benefits of Living In New Home Communities

 There can be a serious lack of parking in some older, urban communities.
 For suburban homeowners in new house communities, ample parking has been considered in the design.

 Compared to their urban counterparts, new home suburbs likely have lower crime rates.
-The feeling of safety and security is ensured through use of gated entrances, on-site community staff, and well-lit sidewalks and roads.
+The feeling of safety and security is ensured through many use.
+Gated entrances, on-site community staff, and well-lit sidewalks and roads are a few examples.

 Nature

 Nature and green space are often considered when building new home communities.
 The footprint may be smaller and access to the great outdoors increased.
-Around existing natural components, many of today's new home communities are specially designed – rather than tearing down and paving over some of mother nature's best efforts.
+Many of today’s new home communities are specially designed around existing natural components.

 Schools

-Less crowded, newer schools – and more choices – are often associated with today's new home communities.
+Schools are often a big decision factor in choosing a new communities.
+Less crowded, newer schools, and more choices!
 You may have a wider selection of better schools than in older, established areas.

 Get More Bang for Your Buck

-Frequently, when it comes to yard space and home square footage, today's new home communities offer homebuyers more for their money.
-In some cases, a small downtown condo will cost the same or more than a larger (newer) residence in a new home community.
+When it comes to yard space and home square footage, today’s new home communities offer homebuyers more for their money.
+In some cases, a small downtown condo will cost the same or more than a larger residence in a new home community.

-A more quiet, peaceful atmosphere is offered to residents of many new home communities today.
+New Communities often tend to be more quiet, and offer peaceful atmosphere to its residents.
 They’re just close enough to urban areas for convenience, but far away enough to provide a more serene way of life.

 Check Out the New Homes in Our Two Communities!

-If new home community living sounds intriguing, we can answer any inquiries you may have about your options.
+If all of that sounds intriguing, we can answer any inquiries you may have about your options.
 We have a beautiful community in Florida that offers a number of new homes, numerous amenities, and gorgeous weather nearly all year round.

 We are Simple Life, and we’d love to introduce you to small home living.